White House Weighs DACA's Fate, Leaving Advocates And Immigrants In Limbo

 Trump staffers have been weighing the options available to the president, but it's not clear what Trump will do.

-He could revoke the DACA participants' work permits outright, or gradually phase out the program by refusing new applicants and letting the current permits expire.
+He could revoke the DACA participants' work permits outright or gradually phase out the program by refusing new applicants and letting the current permits expire.

 He could also choose to do nothing and refuse to defend the program in court.

-Some White House officials have encouraged the president pursue another path: striking a deal with Congress to enshrine DACA in law in exchange for funding for his long-promised southern border wall.
+Some White House officials have encouraged the president pursue another path: Strike a deal with Congress to enshrine DACA in law in exchange for funding for his long-promised southern border wall.

 But Democrats and immigration advocates say that option seems less viable.

 "Nobody wants to protect DREAMers at the expense of other groups of immigrants," said Sharry.
-"Honestly, I think I think the real call is for President Trump to maintain DACA as-is until Congress can act and enact a permanent solution."
+"Honestly, I think I think the real call is for President Trump to maintain DACA as is until Congress can act and enact a permanent solution."

-In an interview with Wisconsin talk radio WCLO on Friday, House Speaker Paul Ryan, R-Wis., says he opposes the Trump administration ending DACA, and that it is up to Congress to find a legislative fix to the question of what to do with the children brought to the United States illegally by their parents.
-The speaker said Obama was wrong to act without Congress, and that Trump should defer to Congress to fix the issue.
+In an interview with Wisconsin talk radio WCLO on Friday, House Speaker Paul Ryan, R-Wis., says that he opposes the Trump administration ending DACA and that it is up to Congress to find a legislative fix to the question of what to do with the children brought to the United States illegally by their parents.
+The speaker said that Obama was wrong to act without Congress and that Trump should defer to Congress to fix the issue.

 "Having said all of that there are people who are in limbo.
 These are kids who know no other country, who were brought here by their parents and don't know another home," Ryan said.
 "And so I really do believe there needs to be a legislative solution, that's one that we're working on, and I think we want to give people peace of mind."

-White House press secretary Sarah Huckabee Sanders on Thursday told reporters the Trump administration is still reviewing DACA.
+White House press secretary Sarah Huckabee Sanders on Thursday told reporters that the Trump administration is still reviewing DACA.

-"It has not been finalized, and when it is we will certainly let you know," she said.
+"It has not been finalized, and when it is, we will certainly let you know," she said.

 In the meantime, supporters of the DACA policy say they're bracing for what comes next.